iamketan56/Contact-Diary-Project-DATABASE-PROJECT/README.md

 # Contact-Diary-Project(DATABASE-PROJECT)
- By

  The Project is based on the concept of managing contact details.
 Talking about the project, there’s no login system in this.
-The user can easily add new contacts by entering details such as name,mobile, email.
+The user can easily add new contacts by entering details such as name,mobile, email.<br>
+ (Using PHP and MYSQL)
 <b>Snapshot</b>
 <br>
 <br>